Skip to main content

 McKinsey 7S Framework

-The McKinsey 7S Framework helps entities:
+The McKinsey 7S Framework helps organizations:

 • Better understand the gaps that may appear